 '''

 typedef int (sudo_conv_t)(int num_msgs,

 const struct sudo_conv_message msgs[],

 struct sudo_conv_reply replies[], struct sudo_conv_callback callback);

-typedef int (sudo_printf_t)(int msg_type, const char restrict fmt, ...);

 '''

+typedef int (\sudo\printf\t)(int msg\type, const char \fmt, ...);

-To use the conversation() function, the plugin must pass an array of struct sudo\conv\message and struct sudo\conv\reply.
+To use the conversation() function, the plugin must pass an array of sudo\conv\message and sudo\conv\reply structures.
 There must be a struct sudo\conv\message and struct sudo\conv\reply for each message in the conversation, that is, both arrays must have the same number of elements.
 Each struct sudo\conv\reply must have its reply member initialized to NULL.
 The struct sudo\conv\callback pointer, if not NULL, should contain function pointers to be called when the sudo process is suspended and/or resumed during conversation input.
 The on\suspend and on\resume functions are called with the signal that caused sudo to be suspended and the closure pointer from the struct sudo\conv\callback.
 These functions should return 0 on success and -1 on error.
 On error, the conversation will end and the conversation function will return a value of -1.
 The intended use is to allow the plugin to release resources, such as locks, that should not be held indefinitely while suspended and then reacquire them when the process is resumed.
-The functions are not actually invoked from within a signal handler.
+Note that the functions are not actually invoked from within a signal handler.